particle-iot/docs/src/content/hardware/certification/antenna.md

 The Tracker One includes a [Cirocomm PA035AQ0004](http://www.cirocomm.com/en-global/products_ciro/detail/PA035AQ0004) (T0004, 35x35mm) GPS/GLOSNASS antenna on the Tracker Carrier Board.

-The M SoM can use this GNSS antenna.
+The M-SoM can use this GNSS antenna.
 Single unit quantites (M404MEA, M524MEA) include a GNSS antenna.
 It's not included in tray quantities.

 | SKU | Description | |
 | :--- | :--- | :--- |